Chair: Richard Findlay

 He is vice chair of the “7 Hill Farmers Ltd” producer/marketing group, aiming to supply branded hill lamb into a premium market with large retailers.

 Vice Chair: David Barton

 David was born and raised on his family farm in the Cotswolds where he farms a beef suckler herd and cereals.

 David has developed an interest in breeding his own stock to suit his particular system where he out winters cows for 10 months of the year.
 Currently, he is working with AHDB as a strategic farm to improve profitability and efficiency.

 Farming in a high-risk area, he has experienced the devastating consequences of bTB.
 He has made it his mission to better understand all aspects of the disease and work towards its eradication.

-Richard Yates, West Midlands
+Richard Spencer, West Midlands